Shareholders in Cyprus

 - - a recent utility bill as proof of residency.

 If the shareholder wishes to remain anonymous, a nominee shareholder may be appointed.
+Our law firm in Cyprus offers nominee shareholder services for those interested.

 What are the rights and responsibilities of Cypriot shareholders?